gevulotnetwork/gevulot/gevulot-overview.md

 | Run | Run a proving workload |
 | Cancel | Cancel a proving workload |

+#### Deploying a Program

+Deployments in Gevulot are immutable and permanent by default.
+Deployment transactions need to contain a pointer to the program binary (URL) and a hash commitment so the downloaded program can be verified.
+When a program is deployed, it becomes usable at the next epoch.

 #### Running a Program

 The full lifecycle of running a prover program:

-1. ```Run``` transaction is sent to network, which specifies program ID, inputs, amount of provers and max cycles per prover.
+1. ```Run``` transaction is sent to network, which specifies program ID, input pointer + hash commitment, amount of provers and max cycles per prover.
 2. Receiving node puts the transaction into the mempool for prover allocation and for inclusion in the next block.
 3. Prover nodes complete workload and put the proof back into the mempool for verification
 4. Validator nodes verify the proof and vote on its correctness